Types of asbestos-containing material

 - boiler insulation

 - sprayed insulation.

-When they're in good condition, bonded asbestos products do not normally release any asbestos fibres into the air.
+When they're in good condition, non-friable asbestos products do not normally release any asbestos fibres into the air.
 They are considered a very low risk for people who are in contact with them, as long as appropriate safety precautions are used when they are disturbed.

-Examples of non-friable asbestos containing material may include:
+Examples of non-friable asbestos-containing material include:

 - asbestos cement sheet

 - vinyl floor tiles.